 Just because you’re pale does not mean you can’t have fun with your lips!
 You just need to do it right.
 Corals and light pinks always look good with pale skin.

 Many pale people think they can’t wear bright, popping colours.
-Of course, that is untrue, in fact, no-one can get it quite as dramatic as the pales.
+Of course, that is untrue, in fact, no one can get it quite as dramatic as the pales.
 Try bright red or fuchsia pink and you will be rocking it.
-Small piece of advice, keep the rest of your makeup toned down and simple or it will kill the look.
+A small piece of advice, keep the rest of your makeup toned down and simple or it will kill the look.